 In this home, the owners love their vintage colors.
 Avocado — one of the largest color trends of the ’70s — plays a starring role in the entryway.
 You can also use a PPG paint color like Guacamole to bring in the Avocado green.

 Another color trend from the Me Decade, mustard, showed up in everything from bathroom tile to kitchen countertops.
 Here, it takes an updated turn in a kitchen.
 Try PPG’s Turner’s Yellow for a similar look.

 White paint is a great color for design experimentation.

 The ’70s were about extremes, from the Vietnam war to the fight for women’s rights.
 It showed up in the decade’s love for the yin/yang of black and white.
 Here, this wallpaper cleverly shows that contrast.

-In 1976, you put on your Bad News Bears t-shirt, tied your hair in ponytails with crocheted ribbons and sat in your mom’s hanging rattan chair to read, Are You There, God, It’s Me, Margaret.
-Even if you weren’t born in 1976, you can recreate the look with creamy white walls, wood-toned furniture, and your own jungle.
+In 1976, you put on your Bad News Bears t-shirt, tied your hair in ponytails with crocheted ribbons, and sat in your mom’s hanging rattan chair to read, Are You There, God, It’s Me, Margaret.
+Even if you weren’t born in 1976, you could recreate the look with creamy white walls, wood-toned furniture, and your own jungle.

 In a time of excess, there was some minimalism, too.
-Brown, beige, cream and gold owned rooms from Boston to Barcelona.
-In this hallway, the colors are reborn as the accents the light, white hallway.
+Brown, beige, cream, and gold owned rooms from Boston to Barcelona.
+In this hallway, the colors are reborn as accents: the light, white hallway.